 There’s been a lot of talk about Medicare for All in the news lately.
 But what is it, specifically?
 Is it a law yet?
 Will it become law soon?
 And what does it mean for you and your family?
-Get the facts about Medicare for All right here and now in this article.
+Get the facts about Medicare for All, the pros and the cons, right here in this article.

 What is Medicare For All?